mattljones/e-Health/README.md

 accessing available slots.
 - indexes
 There are no separate indexes implemented, as SQLite indexes the primary key of a respective table by default.
 As we are using primary keys in our most-used queries, we did not
+- admin
+explain we only have 1 admin
+- more tables
+explain that most of them are created due to scalability

 ### Dummy data